-One of my favorite kinds of cheesecake is Basque cheesecake!
+One of my favorite kinds of cheesecake is Basque burnt cheesecake!
 It’s smooth, creamy, and – unlike most other varieties – it’s SO easy to make.
-This recipe is nearly impossible to mess this up.
+This recipe is nearly impossible to mess up.

 There are no fancy ingredients in this recipe.
 You’ll need cream cheese, sugar, salt, all-purpose flour, vanilla extract, eggs, and heavy whipping cream.

 Make sure that you are using real, full-fat cream cheese (the kind that comes in a brick, not the whipped kind).
 My friend made it with a cream cheese substitute and it didn’t come out nearly as good.